 The Emails page in Dashboard Settings includes tools for configuring and customizing emails at the account-level.
 Any modifications to emails in this area of the platform will be used as the default configuration for newly created Campaigns.

 At the account-level, you can define boilerplate details and styles for all emails.
 These settings are described below.

-- Reply to: This is the email address that will be used as the reply-to address in your emails.
-When a donor selects the reply option in their email client, the reply to field will be pre-populated with this value.
+- Sender email: This is the email address that will be used as the reply-to address in your emails.
+When a donor selects the reply option in their email client, the reply-to field will be pre-populated with this value.
 Underneath this field, there is a Verify button that can be used to verify and use a new sender email.

 - Primary color: This color value is used to define color styles for buttons, borders, links, and other elements displayed in emails.
 The color selector allows HEX, RGB, and HSL values to be input.